klengellab/MonkeyAge/README.md

 The script AgePredictionScript.Rmd computes the epigenetic ages of rhesus macaques after you input a MethyLumiSet object containing their DNA methylation.

 If unfamiliar with how to create a MethyLumiSet object, use MethylationProcessingScript.Rmd to turn idat files into a MethyLumiSet object.
 MethylationProcessingScript.Rmd also removes unwanted CpG probes and unwanted blood samples.
-To run MethylationProcessingScript.Rmd, make sure to create a folder called OutputFolder as a subfolder of the AgePrediction folder.

 This repository also contains other files that need to be loaded by AgePredictionScript.Rmd or MethylationProcessingScript.Rmd.

-OutputFolder is empty but will contain files that you create if you run MethylationProcessingScript.Rmd.